-There is a conflicting point of view on the origins of the Mustard plant.
+Mustard Oil is considered to be beneficial for health.
+Despite its many advantages, there is no clarity on where it originated.
+There is a conflicting point of view on its origins.
 Some writers and researchers suggest that the Mustard plant was native to Europe.
 However, considering the usage of this plant since thousands of years in the Indian subcontinent, many suggest that it was native to India.
 In fact, some ancient texts point to it being grown about in India about 3000 BC.
 Irrespective of the origins, it can be said with surety that the plant and its medicinal properties were known far and wide, both in countries of Europe, such as Rome and Greece and in Asia, such as India.

 In Europe, its use as a medicine was first done by Hippocrates whereas Romans used it as an additive to their wine making process.

 Mustard oil has been used in different geographies around the world.
 Even in the modern times, it is popular in many countries across Asia and Europe.
 While Italy, Greece and India have been using it for thousands of years, it is also being used for hundreds of years in China, Russia, Bangladesh, Pakistan and other countries of the region.
 In India, the oil is extracted from black mustard seed whereas in China and Russia, it is extracted from brown mustard seed.

 Within India, its use is widespread in northern and eastern parts of the country.
 In West Bengal, Punjab, Haryana, Uttar Pradesh and in North-eastern states, mustard oil is used extensively for cooking and for a number of other tasks.

 The oil has been used to for sauté, deep frying, stir frying, heating the spice (called ‘tadka’) and even for keeping pickles in for a long period of time due to its anti-microbial properties.

 Due to a high heating or smoke point at about 250°C, it is best used for frying and is better than most of the vegetable oils.